MasaCMS/documentation/04_front-end-layout-manager/01_introduction/01_layout-manager.md

 ## Concept

 Instead of relying upon hard-coded, code-based layout templates, the Layout Manager allows you to drag-and-drop highly configurable "Modules" onto a page.
 Each Module (depending upon it's type and location) will have an associated "configurator" that allows further customization, such as functional settings (feed source, form name, etc.) and layout (alignment/width, associated CSS classes/styles, etc.).
 In this way, the editor is allowed a great deal of flexibility when laying out each page, seeing the results immeditately and without having to edit or create hard-coded templates.

 ## How-to

-To enable the Layout Manager, log into Masa with an account that has editing permissions enabled, then from the top editor toolbar choose "Edit (pencil icon) -> Inline Edit".
+To enable the Layout Manager, log into Masa CMS with an account that has editing permissions enabled, then from the top editor toolbar choose "Edit (pencil icon) -> Inline Edit".
 A list of Modules will appear on the right-hand side of the page.
 Use your mouse to drag this into the content area.
 You will see a context label appear above an available "drop" container when you drag the Module over it.
 Releasing the mouse button (aka "dropping" it) will place the Module into the container.

 ## Basics of Layout